syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Overview.md

 Following are the key features of the SfTabbedForm:

 * Tabs customization: Customizes the appearance of the tabs and load the tabs into form's title bar.
-* Title Bar customization: Customizes the appearance of the titlebar.
+* TitleBar customization: Customizes the appearance of the title bar.